V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/belts.md

 - Move the gantry all the way to the opposite corner.
 - Loop the belt (teeth facing down) under the first roller bearing, over the pulley, under the nest bearing.
-- Set up the far corner the same as the other corner with the exception of getting this loop of the belt as close to the corner block as possible.
+- Set up the far corner the same as the first corner, with the exception of getting this loop of the belt as close to the corner block as possible.
 - Make sure the roller bearing does not hit the belt loop. trim the belt.
 - Repeat this all the way around, leaving the adjustment cable tie on the corner with the most room.
 Opposites, usually the bottom left and top right.
 If you are setting up dual endstops it is best to